taemincode/taemincode.github.io/_posts/2025-08-18-logistic-regression.md

 >
 > The following code includes some other concepts, such as standardization and preventing overflow, which we haven't covered in this blog post.
 However, I hope you would get some general sense of how it is implemented in code.

+Where going to use a real-life dataset: the breast cancer dataset.
 Let's first load the dataset and shape it so that it would be easier to handle:
 ```python
 import numpy as np
 from sklearn.datasets import load_breast_cancer